 - First aid kit: Keep one handy for those minor emergencies.
 Include waterproof Band-Aids and liquid skin.
 I’m making the assumption you have fully trained and well stocked Life Guards for most everything else.

 - Sunscreen: I wish I had the magic product that let your kids’ sharpie stay on, but just make sure parents don’t forget to apply their own too!
-Watch this 50 second video for tips.
+Check out this resource on sunburn safety.

 We hope you liked our summer swim gear shopping list.
 Special thanks to expert swim friends for their input: Amber, Dana, Erin, Fran, Jessica, Juliet, Larry, Luisa, Mason, Misty, Rich, Rosie, Samie, and Shannon.